Hemisphaerota cyanea: Adhesion

 Furthermore, scanning electron microscopy has revealed the presence of small circular pores distributed irregularly throughout the base of the bristles.
 These pores are glandular openings from which tarsal oil is secreted to secure adhesion.
 The oil emerges from the pores and then seeps by capillarity into narrow clefts between the rows of bristles, slides onward to the bristle tips, and allows the now pre wetted pads to make contact with the substrate when the tarsi touch down.

 This allows the palmetto tortoise beetle to adhere to its leaf or substrate in such a way that it can withstand pulling forces of up to .8 grams, which is approximately 60 times its own body mass, for two minutes.
 The beetle can also withstand pulling forces of higher magnitudes (up to 3 grams) for shorter periods of time.

 Fecal thatches

-The larvae of tortoise beetles (Chrysomelidae) have an interesting habit involving feces.
+The larvae of tortoise beetles (Chrysomelidae) have a habit involving feces.
 Instead of getting rid of their fecal waste in a conventional fashion, they employ mechanisms to allow their waste to accumulate into a shield of sorts.
 The palmetto tortoise beetle has one of the most impressive fecal "thatches" of all tortoise beetles.
 The larvae of this beetle emit feces in strands that build up over the course of larval life—forming a loose assemblage that completely hides the larva from view.